epacces/concatenated-coding-and-mod/chapter_1.md

 ## Introduction

 Satellite communications provide unique solutions for a number of communications and strategic applications that are possible only using the satellite environment.
-These applications are typically 'nice' applications, such as:
+These applications are typically niche applications, such as:

 - Multimedia communications provided to wide geographical areas with low population density; in this case, the deployment of the satellite is less expensive than the corresponding terrestrial network to provide the same service;
 - Maritime communications (e.g., Inmarsat) also associated with radio-navigation systems;